2023 Solar Incentives Guide for Reidsville, NC - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now referred to as the Clean Energy Credit.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
 The Clean Energy Credit has increased the current credit up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
-At this point, the credit percentage will be reduced slightly each year until the program expires in 2035.
-Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.
+After this, the percentage will see a slight decrease annually until the program expires in 2035.
+The expansion to the program also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 State & Local Solar Incentives